top of page

 The adjective 'lackluster' derives its etymological roots from the combination of two words: 'lack' and 'luster.'
 'Lack' as we discussed earlier, originates from Middle English and Old English, signifying a deficiency or shortage.
 'Luster,' on the other hand, can be traced back to the Latin word 'lustrare,' meaning 'to illuminate' or 'to make bright.'
 Over time, 'luster' evolved to represent brilliance or brightness.
 Therefore, when we describe something as 'lackluster,' we are essentially conveying the idea that it lacks the brightness, vitality, or brilliance that is expected or desired.
 This adjective aptly captures the concept of dullness, uninspiration, or a lack of sparkle in various contexts, from performances to appearances.

-Quiz: Find the meaning of lackluster
+Find the correct meaning of the adjective lackluster:

 Try Again!